REACH Metals Gateway

 Authorisation

-• Step 3: Authorisation applications
+• Phase 3: Applications for Authorisation (AfA)

 SVHC: Candidate substances for authorisation